cjfrisz/clojure-tco/README.md

 * Num is a valid numeric type in Clojure
 * Bool is a boolean (`true` or `false`)
 * Sym is a quoted symbol
 * Var is a legal Clojure variable identifier
+* String is a Clojure string
+* Keyword is a Clojure keyword
 * Prim is a primitive operator/predicate in the set
    (+ - * / mod < <= = >= > and or not inc dec zero? true? false? nil?
    instance? fn? type ref ref-set deref)